openshift/enhancements/enhancements/update/targeted-update-edge-blocking.md

 The following recommendations are geared towards the [openshift/cincinnati][cincinnati].
 Maintainers of other update service implementations may or may not be able to apply them to their own implementation.

-The graph-builder's graph-data scraper should learn about [the new 1.1.0 schema](#enhanced-graph-data-schema-for-blocking-edges), and include the new properties in its blocker cache.
+The graph-builder's graph-data scraper should learn about [the new 1.1.0 schema](#enhanced-graph-data-schema-for-blocking-edges), and include the new properties in its risk cache.
-For each edge declared by a release image (primary metadata), the graph-builder will check the blocker cache for matching blocks.
+For each edge declared by a release image (primary metadata), the graph-builder will check the risk cache for matching risks.
-Edges with no matching blocks are unconditionally recommended, and will be included in `edges`.
+Edges with no matching risks are unconditionally recommended, and will be included in `edges`.
-Edges with matching blocks are conditionally recommended, and will be included in `conditionalEdges`.
+Edges with matching risks are conditionally recommended, and will be included in `conditionalEdges`.
 Including edges which are recommended for no clusters under `conditionalEdges` gives consumers access to `url`, `name`, and `message` metadata explaining why the edge is not recommended.

 ### Cluster-version operator support for the enhanced schema